zkemail/zk-email-verify/docs/README.md

 identities.
 Thus, DO NOT rely on masked identity for determining unique identities, e.g. for anonymous voting protocols.
 There is a planned protocol extension which will allow users to prove they do not have a tampered public key, which would make this safe.
+See secret identity.

 ## Underlying Concepts